robertpdunn/Collab_Research/README.md

 # Collab_Research
-Collaborative repository, Robert &amp; Cheryl
+Collaborative repository, Robert and Cheryl

 Cheryl is now a collaborator